bumbleshoot/list-quest-invites/README.md

+***List Quest Invites is currently in beta.
+There are still some edge cases that haven't been tested yet, so it may not work perfectly for you.
+If you're not okay with this, best to wait until Version 1 is released!
+If you get an error while running this script or the output is not what you expect, please let me know!***

 ## Summary
 Gathers Habitica quest invite emails from the user's Gmail account and lists them in a Google Sheet, with columns for quest name, date/time invited, username, quest type, and email subject.